axibase/axibase-collector-docs/docker-bundle.md

 # Install ATSD and Axibase Collector Bundle

-You can launch linked ATSD and Axibase Collector containers on the same Docker host with `docker-compose`.
+Launch linked ATSD and Axibase Collector containers on the same Docker host with `docker-compose`.

 ## Create `docker-compose.yml` file